martyna-zyskowska/website-portfolio/README.md

 * You can easily navigate between different categories
 * The site includes different sections:
   - about section
+  - products
-  - hobbies (including gallery)
+  - clients
-  - online resume (education, work experience, certificates)
-  - contact info and contact form
+  - contact
+* this is one page site

 #### To-do list:
-* "Music" section
+* Fill all containers with proper information
+* Selecting background images
 ## Contributing
 Contributions to the project library are welcome.
 Please note the following guidelines before submitting your pull request:
  - Follow [JS coding](https://developer.mozilla.org/bm/docs/Web/JavaScript/Guide) standards